H-Bo214/roots-interface/README.md

 ### Wins
 The Styling of many of the components evolved as we met and presented with the BE group to become a pleasant UX.
+We successfully met our MVP while learning brand new technologies.
+Successfully collaborated with a great team of Back-end engineers to build an application from the ground up.

 ### Struggles

-Learning graphQL and apollo lead us to spend a fair amount of time researching all of its features.
+Learning GraphQL and Apollo lead us to spend a fair amount of time researching all of its features.
 The cache proved challenging to understand in its early stages.
-Getting our quires and mutations to function properly took some effort to accomplish as well.
+Getting our quires and mutations to function properly took some effort to accomplish.
+This was mostly due to the unfamiliar syntax requirements of Apollo and GraphQl as well as learning a new unfamiliar technology.
+Additional challenges included asynchronous testing and automated heroku deployment.

 ## Installation